2023 Best Political Science & Government Schools in Georgia

 Read full report on Political Science & Government at Georgia State University

 With a ranking of #8, Mercer University did quite well on this year’s best schools for political science and government students.
-Mercer is a medium-sized private not-for-profit school located in the city of Macon.
+Mercer is a moderately-sized private not-for-profit school located in the city of Macon.

 While working on their degree, political science majors at Mercer accumulate an average of around $24,156 in student debt.